THE RESILIENCE PROJECT

 ‘The Resilience Project’ runs programs in schools around Australia.
 The aim of these programs is to develop students’ resilience and improve their mental health.
 Hugh van Cuylenburg is the founding director.
 There are 2 programs available for schools to choose from: Partnership Program and Immersion Program.

-This year we have introduced the ‘Partnership’ program.
+We have now introduced the ‘Partnership’ program.
 This means we have been using the Teacher resource books and student journals to teach The Resilience Project curriculum which is closely aligned to the personal and social capabilities in the Victorian Curriculum.
 The ‘Partnership’ program has the same benefits as the ‘Immersion’ program and also includes:

 - The Resilient Youth Survey for Years 3-6 students